advenk/av-blog/src/data/blog/gsoc25/gsoc-week-1.md

 description: "Weeks 1 & 2 of my GSoC'25 journey: setting up the DBpedia Information Extraction Framework and Neural Extraction Framework for the Hindi chapter, overcoming roadblocks, and first learnings."
 ---

-> "The beginning is the most important part of the work." — Plato (and every developer ever, after a fresh `git clone`)
+> The beginning is the most important part of the work. — Plato (and every developer ever, after a fresh `git clone`)

 ## Introduction